Fennel Orange Seared Scallop Salad With Pignoli Nuts

 Health Benefits of, and How to Prepare Fennel

-Fennel is one of my favorite fall vegetables.
-Growing up in an Italian family, we would eat sliced fennel as a digestive thanks to its’ fibers and essential oil called anethole, which are just one of many benefits.
-Fennel has anti-inflammatory compounds and prebiotics which make it an all around powerhouse for gut health.
+The anti-inflammatory compounds and prebiotics make it an all around powerhouse for gut health.
 It’s also a good source of potassium and magnesium, which support heart health.

-I’m using it raw here in this Seared Scallop Salad, but fennel can be a delicious ingredient to cooked meals too, adding a different dimension of flavors, like my Italian Fennel Saffron Fish Stew and Bacon Bourbon Apple Fennel Chicken
+I’m using it raw here, but you can also enjoy this versatile vegetable cooked too, adding a different dimension of flavors, like my Italian Fennel Saffron Fish Stew and Bacon Bourbon Apple Fennel Chicken

 Instagram Tutorial: Fennel Orange Seared Scallop Salad With Pignoli Nuts